wrth1337/genai-stack/readme.md

 ### configuration files

 Once the GPU dependent part is done, copy `env.example` to `.env` and configure it to your needs.
 It's important to set the uid/gid to the user running the Docker commands.
+You might want to use the `id` command to figure out your uid/gid.
 The first two settings `LLM` and `EMBEDDING_MODEL` should be set according to your needs.
 `NEO4J_PASSWORD` should be set to a reasonable password.
 Note that the password is only applied if the `data` folder is empty.